blizzzrdda/floating-stickers/README.md

 - Note grouping or folders
 - Connection to Discord channels for sharing stickers

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+1. Fork the project
+2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

 ## License

-This project is open source and available under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.